Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: System quality

-A number of systems were evaluated based on quality of service metrics.
+21 systems were evaluated based on non-functional requirements.
 For example, Esposito et al. \cite{esposito_smart_2018} and Vadillo et al. \cite{vadillo_enhancement_2013} used the Architecture-Level Modifiability Analysis (ALMA) method to evaluate the potential costs associated with modifying their systems, such as by adding more sensors.
-Similarly, Alti et al. \cite{alti_agent-based_2022} evaluated their system based on execution time, optimality, application’s lifetime and number of discovered services.
+Similarly, Alti et al. \cite{alti_agent-based_2021} evaluated their system based on execution time, optimality, application’s lifetime and number of discovered services.
+Domain-specific quality metrics were also considered.
 Yu et al. \cite{yu_improving_2022} evaluated their system using the Chronic Care Model (CCM), an established framework for chronic care management that includes criteria such as system design, self-management support, and decision support.
-The systems proposed by Hristoskova et al. \cite{hristoskova_ontology-driven_2014}, Kim et al. \cite{kim_ontology_2014}, Mavropoulos et al. \cite{mavropoulos_smart_2021}, Stavropoulos et al. \cite{stavropoulos_detection_2021}, and Villarreal et al. \cite{villarreal_mobile_2014} were evaluated using user studies with patients or clinicians, with Likert scales typically used to scale the user feedback.
-Expert validation was also used to evaluate the systems, with the aim of ensuring maximum similarity between the system output and expert opinion.
-This approach was taken by Ali et al. \cite{ali_smart_2020}, El-Sappagh et al. \cite{el-sappagh_mobile_2019}, Hadjadj and Halimi \cite{hadjadj_integration_2021}, Hristoskova et al. \cite{hristoskova_ontology-driven_2014} and Khozouie et al. \cite{khozouie_ontological_2018}.
-Additionally, a number of systems used query-based validation, where the system is validated by checking the answers to SPARQL queries.